Fractured Magic: Chapter Two

 “Not currently.”

 “You’ve given us much to think about,” Diomis said.
-“Crown Princess Nochdvor, Prince Nochdvor, may we have a moment to discuss?
+“Crown Princess Nochdvor, Prince Nochdvor, may we have some time to discuss it?
 I propose we meet here again in an hour.”

 Gareth scrambled back from the door before he was caught, but not fast enough.
-Rheamaren Nochdvor threw it open with such force that it nearly hit him, throwing off his balance.
+Rheamaren Nochdvor threw it open with such force that it nearly hit him.
 He landed on his backside, the contents of his bag spilling out over the hallway.
-The princess barely seemed to notice, storming off in a random direction, her expression still frighteningly neutral, and Gareth pushed himself up onto his elbows just in time for Leandros to follow.
-Unlike his cousin, his own expression was far from neutral: it was fiery, furious, though that fell away to surprise when he saw Gareth.
+The princess barely seemed to notice, storming off in a random direction with a frighteningly controlled expression, and Gareth pushed himself up onto his elbows just in time for Leandros to follow.
+Unlike his cousin, his own expression was far from controlled: it was fiery and furious, though it fell into surprise when he saw Gareth.

 Gareth blinked at him.
 Leandros blinked back.
-And then Leandros Nochdvor did the unthinkable: he crouched and started to gather Gareth's scattered papers.
+Then Leandros Nochdvor did the unthinkable: he crouched and started to gather Gareth’s scattered papers while the doors swung shut behind him.

-“Please don't!”
-Gareth said in a mortified whisper.
-“Really, that's not necessary.
-You can just leave it.”
+“Please don’t!”
+Gareth whispered, mortified.
+“Really, that’s not necessary.
+You can just leave them.”

-He seemed so...gentle, outside the tension of the Magistrates' Chambers.
-It made his resemblance to his uncle even more uncanny.
-For a moment, Gareth could only stare, but he jumped when he realized Leandros was waiting for a response.
+Outside the tension of the Magistrates’ Chambers, he seemed a different person.
+A gentler person.
+It made his resemblance to his uncle even more uncanny, and for a moment, Gareth could only stare.
+He realized Leandros was waiting for a response.
 “Ah!
 Yes.
-Moira is…” he said, trailing off when the alfar’s attention shifted to the small pamphlet he’d found among Gareth’s papers.
+Moira is…” he said, trailing off when the alfar’s attention dropped to the small pamphlet he’d found among Gareth’s papers.
 Gareth made a grab for it.
 “Please, pay that no mind!”

-Leandros held the pamphlet out of reach, however, and turned it so Gareth could see the scandalous black-and-white illustration on the cover.
+Leandros held the pamphlet out of reach and turned it so Gareth could see the scandalous black-and-white illustration on the cover.
 The alfar raised a questioning eyebrow at him while Gareth struggled to make an excuse.
-Then Leandros surprised Gareth once again by asking: “Are you finished with this?
-I don’t suppose you’d let me borrow it?”
+Then Leandros surprised Gareth again by asking: “Are you finished with this?
+Would you let me borrow it?”

 Gareth’s brain stuttered to a stop all at once.
 “Are you…a fan of the story?”